Eduardo Chillida: Dialogue with Heidegger

-In the early 1960s Eduardo Chillida engaged into a dialog with the German philosopher Martin Heidegger.
+In the early 1960s Eduardo Chillida engaged in a dialog with the German philosopher Martin Heidegger.
 When the two men met, they discovered that from different angles, they were "working with space" in the same way.
 Heidegger wrote: "We would have to learn to recognize that things themselves are places and do not merely belong to a place," and that sculpture is thereby "...the embodiment of places."
 Against a traditional view of space as an empty container for discrete bodies, these writings understand the body as already beyond itself in a world of relations and conceive of space as a material medium of relational contact.
 Sculpture shows us how we belong to the world, a world in the midst of a technological process of uprooting and homelessness.
 Heidegger suggests how we can still find room to dwell therein.

 Chillida has been quoted as saying: "My whole Work is a journey of discovery in Space.
 Space is the liveliest of all, the one that surrounds us. ...I do not believe so much in experience.
 I think it is conservative.
 I believe in perception, which is something else.
 It is riskier and more progressive.
 There is something that still wants to progress and grow.
 Also, this is what I think makes you perceive, and perceiving directly acts upon the present, but with one foot firmly planted in the future.
 Experience, on the other hand, does the contrary: you are in the present, but with one foot in the past.
 In other words, I prefer the position of perception.
 All of my work is the progeny of the question.
 I am a specialist in asking questions, some without answers."

 Other philosophers who have written respectfully about Chillida and his works include Gaston Bachelard and Octavio Paz.

 Exhibitions

 Chillida exhibited his early work in 1949 in the Salon de Mai at the Musée d'Art Moderne in Paris, and the next year took part in "Les Mains Eblouies", a show of postwar art at the Galerie Maeght.
 After his first solo exhibition at the Clan Gallery in Madrid in 1954, Chillida exhibited his work in more than 100 one-man shows.
 He also participated in many international exhibitions, including the Venice Biennale (1958, 1988 and 1990); the Pittsburgh International, where he received the Carnegie Prize for sculpture in 1964 and, in 1978, shared the Andrew W. Mellon Prize with Willem de Kooning; and Documenta II, IV and VI.
 His first comprehensive retrospective in the United States was mounted by the Museum of Fine Arts, Houston, in 1966.
 Major retrospectives of Chillida's graphic and sculptural work have since been mounted by the National Gallery in Washington, D.C.
 (1979), Solomon R. Guggenheim Museum in New York (1980), Palacio de Miramar in San Sebastián (1992); and the Museo Nacional Centro de Arte Reina Sofía in Madrid (1999) and the Guggenheim Museum in Bilbao, Spain (1999).

+In 2025-2026, the San Diego Museum of Art exhibited his work in Eduardo Chillida: Convergence.